rafosorio/iks-workshop/_docs/cssgrid/cssgrid-deploy.md

 	};
 ```

-Your screen should look similar to the screen shot
+Your screen should look similar to this:

 ![cssgrid customjs](../images/cssgridcustomjs.png)

-The name of the widget is `cssgrid` as seen in the screen shot for the line that starts with `XCC.X.cssgrid = function() `.
+The name of the widget is `cssgrid`, as seen in the screen shot for the line that starts with `XCC.X.cssgrid = function() `.
 We need to add that exact name to the appropriate variable.
 This is a custom widget that is NOT replacing an existing ICEC widget.
 We can add it to the `XCC.X.customWidgetsDEV` array as seen in the screen below:
 <br/>
 ![customize page management](../images/registercssgrid.png)

 Note: if you have not yet updated the address to your Development server, you need to do so now.

 <br/>
-- Click on **File** > **Save** to save the update you just made.
+- Click **File** > **Save** to save the update you just made.

 Return to the ICEC page using the Chrome browser.

-- Click on **Customize** > **Engagement Center Settings** > **Customization Files** > **Upload File**
+- Click **Customize** > **Engagement Center Settings** > **Customization Files** > **Upload File**.
 ![upload customization](../images/upload-customization.png)

-- Navigate to the location of the `custom.js` that you saved in an earlier step, select it and click on Open.
+- Navigate to the location of the `custom.js` that you saved in an earlier step, select it, and click **Open**.
 You should receive a result similar to the screen below confirming the file was uploaded.

 ![upload customjs](../images/upload-customjs.png)
 <br/>

 ###### 2. Add the cssgrid widget to the CSSGRID page

 - Click on the nagivation link for CSSGRID to be taken to that page.
-Validate by looking for the page title and the `?page=cssGrid` in the URL displayed by the browser
+Validate by looking for the page title and the `?page=cssGrid` in the URL displayed by the browser.
-- Click on **Customize** > **Widgets** > **Create Widget**
+- Click on **Customize** > **Widgets** > **Create Widget**.

 <p>
 <span class="label label-info">Warning</span>
 If the widget does not show up in the list, bring up your developer console and reload the page after clearing the cache as was done in a previous exercise.
 </p>

-- Select the `LAB8498 CSS Grid` widget from the list and in the ID field enter a unique name **LabCSSGrid** and click on **Create**.
+- Select the `LAB8498 CSS Grid` widget from the list and in the ID field enter a unique name **LabCSSGrid** and click **Create**.

-The widget is added to the page with html code we added inside of it.
+The widget is added to the page with HTML code we added inside of it.

 <br/>

 ###### 3. Modifying and updating the widget

-Return to Visual Studio Code and and let's add some styling to our plain HTML
+Return to Visual Studio Code.
+Let's add some styling to our plain HTML.

-- Copy and paste this code under the `src/widgets/cssgrid/index.css
+- Copy and paste this code under the `src/widgets/cssgrid/index.css`.

 ```css
 .mpcontainer {